Serre functors and graded categories: Introduction

 Finally, we apply our theory in Section \ref{s:apps}.
 First we outline how tensor products of chain complexes give graded functors between derived categories and use this to connect the strong Calabi-Yau property and the bimodule Calabi-Yau property.
 Then we discuss Dynkin quivers.
 After recalling the background information we quote the fractional Calabi-Yau result of Miyachi and Yekutieli, and the Nakayama automorphism result of Brenner, Butler, and King.
 We show how these results are related and, largely, determine each other.
 Then we explain how the theory is applied to the $d$-representation finite algebras which appear in Iyama's higher homological algebra: these are algebras of higher global dimension $0\leq d<\infty$ to which many parts of the representation theory of Dynkin quivers can be generalised.
 We explain how to use Herschend and Iyama's calculation of the Nakayama automorphism for the preprojective algebras of ``higher type $A$ algebras'' to recover Dyckerhoff, Jasso, and Walde's result that these algebras are fractional Calabi-Yau.
 We finish by considering algebras constructed from Postnikov diagrams by Pasquali \cite{pas}: these 2-representation finite algebras are always fractional Calabi-Yau and we show in an explicit example how to calculate their Calabi-Yau dimension.

 \emph{Acknowledgements:} Thanks to Bethany Marsh for originally directing me to the fractional Calabi-Yau property.
 Thanks to Alex Dugas, Martin Herschend, and Gustavo Jasso for helpful discussions and pointers to the literature.
+Thanks to an anonymous referee for helpful comments and corrections.

 Parts of this paper were written during visits to the Institut des Hautes \'Etudes Scientifiques and the Institut Henri Poincar\'e in Paris.
 Thanks to both institutions, and the Jean-Paul Gimon Fund, for financial support and for providing a great working environment.